Trill Farm Garden

 Course cost

-There is a 10% discount available to Landworkers' Alliance members, please contact us with details of your membership to receive the discount code.
+There is a 10% discount available to Landworkers' Alliance and Organic Growers Alliance members and those living within 15 miles of the farm, please contact us with details of your LWA/OGA membership or your address to receive the discount code.

 ASHLEY WHEELER

-Ashley Wheeler has run Trill Farm Garden with his partner Kate for the last 10 years.
+Ashley Wheeler has run Trill Farm Garden with his partner Kate since 2010.
 Brought up on an organic smallholding, he learnt a huge amount from his parents who ran a box scheme in the 1990's.
 After his Horticulture degree at Reading University he and Kate came across the opportunity at Trill Farm to rent 2.5 acres to run their own market gardening business.
 They now sell salad and other vegetables and herbs to around 20 different restaurants, cafes and caterers almost all within 8 miles of the farm.
 In 2020 they also setup a veg bag scheme, now delivering around 70 bags of veg locally.

 They have run traineeships at Trill Farm for the past few years, and these along with the courses are an integral part of the market garden in terms of helping others to access some of the opportunities that Ashley and Kate have been able to access.